How To Take Ebooks Out Of The Library

-The last day Toronto Public Library branches were open was Friday, March 13; by Saturday, I was kicking myself for not making a last-minute run.
-My family of four are heavy readers, and we stop by the library two blocks from our house at least once a week.
-Even with a hefty pile of checkouts, we started running out of fresh books about two weeks into Ontario’s lockdown.

-I’ve always been all about print books, but I needed something to read.
-So I turned to TPL’s excellent collection of ebooks.
-I’d checked out the odd ebook before, mostly while on vacation or to read on the TTC, and making the switch was pretty simple.
+During the pandemic, when our local library was closed, I became well acquainted with the Toronto Public Library’s excellent collection of ebooks.
+I’d checked out the odd ebook before, mostly while on vacation or to read on the subway, and making the switch was pretty simple.
 But if you’re intimidated, I’m here to help.
 Below, what you need to know to start checking out ebooks from your local library.

 What do I need to get started?

-The best place to start is with your local library’s website to find out what platform they use for ebook borrowing.
+The best place to start is with your local library’s website to find out what platform they use for eBook borrowing.
 Many Canadian libraries use a service called OverDrive (which also includes graphic novels and audiobooks)—accessible via one of two apps, detailed below.
-Others, including the Greater Victoria Public Library, the Barrie Public Library, the Windsor Public Library, the Sudbury Public Library, the Oakville Public Library and the Thunder Bay Public Library use cloudLibrary.
+Others, including the Barrie Public Library, the Windsor Public Library, the Sudbury Public Library, the Oakville Public Library and the Thunder Bay Public Library use cloudLibrary.

 To use either OverDrive or cloudLibrary you’ll need to know your library card number and pin.
 (If you already use the library’s website to put books on hold, you should be all set; if you haven’t used your library card in ages, try logging on through your library’s site directly first.)